awslabs/duvet/design/duplicates/spec.md

 plus configuration).
 Verbosity never changes a verdict.
 ([§4.1](#policy-source))

+Fixture note: pinned on the verbosity axis (one tree, default and `--verbose`, exit codes pinned equal).
+The full function-of-the-tree claim ranges over every command-line option and is held architecturally — policy values reach the checks only through checked-in configuration ([§4.1](#policy-source)) — rather than by fixture enumeration.

 ### P-S1 — no pass without evidence {#property-p-s1}

 If the duplicates check passes and the coverage check passes: